MJ1532-zz/discord-online-selfbot-247-phyton/readme.md

  - Go to [replit.com](https://replit.com) and create account
  - Click `Create` and then `Import From Github`
  - Paste the link E.g `https://github.com/MJGaming1532/discord-online-selfbot-247`
- - Get your discord token (or u can search on youtube)
+ - Get your discord token (or u can search on youtube for tutorial to get token)
  - Open `Secrets` on left the replit
  - Fill The `key` with `TOKEN`
  - Fill the `value` with ur token